TorbenRahbekKoch/wikidata/Wikidata Json Format.md

 As it can be seen the ``language`` property is redundant.

 A description is a more
-thorough explanation than the label.
+thorough explanation than a label.
 There is not necessarily both a label and a description in the same language.

 Since JSON only allows one instance of each property only one description can exist for each language.